Home

 Deppea splendens

 Climate -- Deppea prefers filtered sunlight.
 Morning sun + afternoon shade is fine, as well as tree-filtered sunlight all day.
 It prefers moderate temperatures.
-The ideal temps are between 55 and 85 during the day, and 45 to 65 at night.
-In warmer areas, give the plant afternoon shade and plenty of air circulation.
-Keep the pot shaded to avoid overheating the roots.
-You may plant it in the ground in mild-winter areas, such as along the Pacific coast.
-Protect the plant from all frost.
-As far as humidity, over about 40% is recommended.
+The ideal temperatures are between 55 and 85° F (12-29°C) during the day, and 45 to 65° F (7-18°C) at night.
+In warmer areas, give the plant afternoon shade, and keep the pot shaded to avoid overheating the roots.

 If you have any questions, feel free to email me.